Manual Handling Training for Healthcare Workers in Ireland

 Manual Handling Training for Healthcare Professionals in Ireland

 Healthcare workers face some of the highest manual handling risks of any profession.
 Nurses, care assistants, porters, and clinical staff routinely handle patients, move medical equipment, and work in challenging environments.
-In Ireland, the healthcare sector consistently records among the highest rates of musculoskeletal injuries, with back injuries being particularly prevalent.
+The healthcare sector consistently records among the highest rates of musculoskeletal injuries in Ireland, with back injuries being particularly prevalent.

-Our Manual Handling Course is specifically designed to address the unique challenges faced by healthcare workers.
-While covering all the essential principles required by the Health and Safety Authority (HSA), the training provides practical guidance for patient handling, equipment movement, and working safely in hospitals, nursing homes, clinics, and community care settings.
+Our Manual Handling Course addresses the unique challenges faced by healthcare workers.
+While covering all essential principles required by the Health and Safety Authority (HSA), the training provides practical guidance for patient handling, equipment movement, and working safely in hospitals, nursing homes, clinics, and community care settings.

 Healthcare workers are 3 times more likely to suffer manual handling injuries than workers in other sectors.
-Proper training is not just a legal requirement - it is essential for protecting your health and career.
+Proper training is essential for protecting your health, your career, and your patients.

-Whether you work in an acute hospital, a nursing home, a GP surgery, or provide home care services, our online Manual Handling Training provides the knowledge and techniques you need to work safely and protect yourself from injury.
+Whether you work in an acute hospital, a nursing home, a GP surgery, or provide home care services, our online Manual Handling Training provides the knowledge and techniques you need to work safely and prevent injury.

-Our Manual Handling Course is suitable for all healthcare professionals who handle patients, equipment, or supplies.
+Our Manual Handling Course is suitable for every healthcare professional who handles patients, equipment, or supplies.

 Nurses